GOB52/M5Stack_FlipBookSD/README.en.md

 ### Data restrictions
 * wav data quality (8KHz unsigned 8bit mono)
 The quality of the audio data is lowered to reduce the processing load.
-It is possible to edit the script to improve the quality, but the processing load may cause crashes.
-(See Known Issues).
+Scripts can be edited to improve quality, but processing delays may occur due to processing load.
+(See Known Issues)

 * Image size and frame rate
 When converting a video to JPEG, the width is 320px and the height is a value that maintains the aspect ratio.